 Physician practices in the oncology field are following the overall healthcare practices trend to consolidate.
-However, as of December 31, 2022, we had gained more facilities than we had lost.
+However, for the period ended December 31, 2023, we experienced a net gain on facilities.
 We expect this trend to continue for the foreseeable future.